margaretrl/ProFessUp/README.md

 Insert link here after compiled and uploaded to external source

     To Run:
-    1. Navigate to the marg branch
+    1. Navigate to the main branch
     2. Navigate to the backend (server) and enter 'node index.js'
     2. Navigate to app directory (pro_fess_up) and enter 'npm start',
     3. To exit browser do ctrl C to quit